astropenguin/homebrew-radex/README.md

 ### Clone this repository

-Or you can build and install by yourself.
+You can also build and install by yourself.
 In this case, user must prepare `gfortran` before installation.

 ```shell